EnterpriseDB/barman/doc/manual/16-installation.en.md

    exclude=barman* python*-barman
    ```
 > By doing this, you solely rely on
-> EnterpriseDB repositories for package management of Barman software.
+> EnterpriseDB's 2ndQuadrant repositories for package management of Barman software.

 ## Installation on Debian/Ubuntu using packages